friction2d/friction2d.github.io/_drafts/friction-100-rc1.md

   * on Windows, been disabled on Linux and macOS
 * Icons updates
 * Text tool will now open text editor if clicking on text box
-* Canvas toolbar now supports show/hide lables
+* Canvas toolbar now supports show/hide labels
   * See right-click context menu
 * Restore UI visibility state for "Fill and Stroke"
   * You can show/hide the widget with the `F` key